-Peru attorney general seeks detention for ex-President Humala
+Peru prosecutors seek pretrial detention for ex-president Humala

 Humala, who governed Peru from 2011 to 2016, and Heredia have repeatedly denied any wrongdoing and have vowed to cooperate fully with the investigation.

-Humala's lawyer, Wilfredo Pedraza, said nothing had happened recently to justify the so-called "preventive prison," or pre-trial detention, request that is often used in Peru to keep suspects from fleeing or obstructing open investigations.
+Humala's lawyer, Wilfredo Pedraza, said nothing had happened recently to justify the so-called preventive prison, or pretrial detention, request that is often used in Peru to keep suspects from fleeing or obstructing open investigations.

-If the request for detaining Humala is approved by a judge, it would make him the second former Peruvian president whose arrest has been sought since Odebrecht acknowledged in a settlement with U.S. and Brazilian prosecutors late last year that it paid bribes across Latin America.
+If the request for detaining Humala is approved by a judge, it would make the ex-president the second former Peruvian leader whose arrest has been sought since Odebrecht acknowledged in a settlement with U.S. and Brazilian prosecutors late last year that it paid bribes across Latin America.

-Earlier this year, a judge ordered former President Alejandro Toledo, whom prosecutors have accused of taking bribes from Odebrecht, to be detained for up to 18 months while former charges are prepared.
+Earlier this year, a judge ordered former President Alejandro Toledo, whom prosecutors have accused of taking bribes from Odebrecht, to be detained for up to 18 months while formal charges are prepared.

-Judges in Peru often order suspects to spend several months to years in prison before a conviction.
-The practice has been criticized by some as unfair.
+Judges in Peru often order suspects to spend several months to years in prison before a trial.
+The practise has been criticized by some as unfair.

 Toledo, who has denied wrongdoing, has refused to turn himself in and has alleged that Peru's justice system denied him due process for trying to imprison him before trial.